 Something really funny (now, not at the time, believe me) happened when I was in the shop.
 I spotted a gorgeous little pale pink teapot, a bit fancy like I had not seen one before, and I thought "yes, mine, I'm having that", walked (fast) to it, put Lulu and my other finds on the ground, and while I was busy doing just this, some lady grabbed the teapot!!!!
 I hadn't noticed, and I stood up, looked for the teapot, and couldn't understand why I couldn't see it on the shelf anymore, and then I saw her, with MY teapot in her hands......
 I had to laugh eventually.
 Plus, I then sat on the floor with Luciebelle who was busy wrecking the place, and that's when I spotted the little tin retro green bowl hidding somewhere on the lower shelf and I was happy again!

+I hope you all had a great time treasure hunting this week (I have no doubt you did!).
 While you are here, have a look at Sophie Isobel's blog (her library adventures) to view other people's flea market finds.

 Here are my new treasures:

-I thought they would be a great alternative to the usual stacking cubes
+these are just plastic cups, quite big I thought they would be a great alternative to the usual stacking cubes for Luciebelle

 Now that I have finished the peggy square blankets (here), I've started to crochet a very cute cardie for Luciebelle.
 Here's the picture of it in the pattern book: